rgaiacs/2014-08-18-ufrj/novice/git/06-gui-backup.md

 "Rescan" no file appears at the "Unstaged Changes" box.

-If we want to know what we've done recently, we can ask select "Repository" -> "Visualize master's History" from the menu
+If we want to know what we've done recently, we can ask select "Repository" -> "Visualize All Branch History" from the menu
 bar:

 <img src="img/git-gui-log01.jpg" />